EDUCATION + SCHOOLS

 Dec 6, 2022, 5:00 PM | Updated: Dec 7, 2022, 7:59 am

 Students walk on campus at the University of Utah in Salt Lake City on Tuesday, Aug.
 23, 2022.
-(Jeffrey D. Allred/Deseret New)
+The University of Utah is changing its policy on covering tuition costs for employees.
+Not everyone is pleased with this change.
+(Jeffrey D. Allred/Deseret News)

 SALT LAKE CITY — Uncertainty continues to loom as President Joe Biden’s student loan forgiveness program remains blocked.
 The program will stay on hold until the Supreme Court makes a ruling about it next June.